mr-vicky/TE-Practicals/AI/Seminar/Ethics of AI/README.md

 ## Human oversight:
  While AI systems can automate many tasks, it is important to maintain human oversight to ensure that the system is making decisions in line with ethical and moral values.

-## Impact on society:
-As AI becomes more widespread, it is important to consider the broader social impact of these systems and how they may affect issues like employment, inequality, and social justice.